AndreaGuarracino/pangosity/README.md

 ## Genotype calling

 Genotypes are called using coverage thresholds relative to each sample's reference coverage (`ref`).
-Thresholds must be positive and strictly ascending. `ref` is defined as each sample's mean or median coverage across all features (computed using non-zero values only).
+Thresholds must be positive and strictly ascending. `ref` is defined as each sample's mean or median coverage across features with coverage above `--min-coverage` (default: 0.0).

 ### Simple mode (default)